g2udevelopment/api/substrate/extrinsics.md

 - **interface**: `api.tx.utility.batch`
 - **summary**:   Send a batch of dispatch calls.

   This will execute until the first one fails and then stop.
+Calls must fulfil the `IsCallable` filter unless the origin is `Root`.

   May be called from any origin.